 |MSU Federal Credit Union

-The MSU Union also provides campus-wide student activities through the University Activities Board (UAB).
-Events are held at the International Center, MSU Union, and a variety of other campus locations.
-Registered Student Organizations (RSOs) have the opportunity to use the MSU Union for their regular meetings and special events.
-The MSU Union is available for meetings, conferences, and special social events.
-Kellogg Catering services are provided in the building and across campus.
-MSU Union office hours are Monday through Friday from 8 a.m. until 5 p.m.
-Contact the sales department at 1-517-432-2446 to schedule.
-For additional information, email email@example.com or visit the web at www.msuunion.com.
+The MSU Union also provides campus-wide student activities through the University Activities Board (UAB) with events held at a variety of campus locations.
+Registered Student Organizations (RSOs) can use the MSU Union for meetings and events.
+Other interested parties can book space within the union for meetings, conferences and special events, with Kellogg Catering our preferred caterer.
+Contact the Sales department at 517-432-2446 or email Amy Williams at firstname.lastname@example.org.
+You can also visit us at msuunion.com.

 Pavilion for Agriculture and Livestock Education

 The Michigan State University Pavilion for Agriculture and Livestock Education opened in 1997 and combines auditorium, classroom, arena, and exhibit spaces.
-Exhibit space covers 66,240 square feet and can accommodate 368 animal stalls that can be removed to create open space for a variety of events from industry trade shows to the College of Agriculture and Natural Resources annual AutumnFest celebration.
+Exhibit space covers 66,240 square feet and can accommodate 368 animal stalls that can be removed to create open space for a variety of events.
 The arena seats 2,000 people and has a show floor of 28,670 square feet.
 The auditorium seats 400 and is used for meetings, auctions, and livestock industry events.
 An event office, showers, livestock wash racks, public address system, Michigan State University concession stand, and recreational vehicle hook-ups are available for Pavilion events.

 Student Services Building

-The Student Services Building is home to units that report to the Vice President for Student Affairs and Services including the Student Affairs and Services office of the Vice President, Career Services Network, Student Life; Office of Multicultural and Academic Transitions; LBGT Resource Center; and Service Learning and Civic Engagement.
-Other offices in the building include the Office of Financial Aid, Testing Office, Associated Students of Michigan State University (ASMSU), as well as the administrative offices for the Eli Broad Art Museum.
+The Student Services Building is home to the Division of Student Life and Engagement and several of its units, including the Office of the Assistant Vice Presidents for Students Involvement and Leadership; and Diversity, Equity, Inclusion and Belonging, the Career Services Network; Student Life; Office of Cultural and Academic Transitions; The Gender and Sexuality Campus Center; the Student Veterans Resource Center; Women*s Student Services, Student and Community Relations; Fraternity and Sorority Life; and the Center for Community Engaged Learning.
+Other offices in the building include the Office of Financial Aid, Center for Survivors, Health Promotions, Recovery Room, ASMSU, as well as the administrative offices for the Eli Broad Art Museum.

 Wharton Center for Performing Arts